yash-raj10/Speaker.HUB/README.md

 - **Speaker Discovery:** **Organizers searching for speakers in tech** can easily discover profiles of speakers around the world, specifically in niche tech areas.

-- **Contact Speakers:** TechTalkers facilitates direct communication between event organizers and speakers, enabling seamless collaboration for upcoming conferences.
+- **Contact Speakers:** Speaker.HUB facilitates direct communication between event organizers and speakers, enabling seamless collaboration for upcoming conferences.

 ### How to Get Started

-1. **Create an Account:** Login to TechTalkers and create your personal profile.
+1. **Create an Account:** Login to Speaker.HUB and create your personal profile.

 2. **Build Your Talk Portfolio:** Add details about the talks you've given & your niche topics.